BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-offenbach_molotov.markdown

   - 20 points
 - Large molotov = four in a row
   - 50 points
-  - only possible with 4 players
+  - Only possible with 4 players
 - Examples
   - 6-7-8
   - J-Q-K